 Significant Hazards and Associated Risks Those who might be harmed Control Measures (CM's): Additional CM's required?
-Rat Residual R Rating (Hig /Medium /Lo Those hazards which may result in serious harm or affect several people Persons at risk from the significant hazards identified Controls, including relevant sources of guidance (e.g. Generic Risk Assessments, Guidance from Provider, etc.).
-Specific CM's not included in the generic RA (e.g. briefings, actions by leaders / participants, qualifications / experience of supervisors) If existing CM's cannot be met or circumstances have changed Likelihood (1-4) Severity (1-4) Risk Level Ensure that a back up or reserve key worker is in place and can be called upon should the key worker on the visit be taken ill Ensure the visit leader has a copy of the students' specific Care Plan to know how to deal with any incidents or concerns Ensure the Medical Needs Information Sheet is brought on the trip Student becomes unwell on the journey to/from the school visit Student Ensure temperature and the student's stress levels are monitored accordingly as extremes in these can cause the onset of a seizure Ensure any travel sickness medication or preventative measures for the journey are taken in plenty of time Ensure any that if there are surplus first aiders on the visit that one will be on the same coach as the pupil and key worker should a seizure occur Ensure all staff are aware of the signs of a student becoming unwell - these are identified in the individual student's care plan (which should be consulted to prior to the visit) Ensure that coach driver is aware that he may need to stop should a student have a seizure and pull off in a location that is safe to do so with adequate mobile phone reception Ensure the visit leader has a copy of the students' specific Care Plan to know how to deal with any incidents or concerns - In event of a seizure, the key support worker, first aider or any responsible adult on the trip must call 999 immediately 0 Student becomes unwell while away Student Ensure regular breaks are taken to allow for food and toileting as extreme tiredness can trigger the onset of a seizure Ensure activities where a head injury may occur are discussed and agreed with parents prior to the visit - these either must be avoided or provisions put in place to ensure they are carried out safely (e.g, helmet) Ensure temperature and the student's stress levels are monitored accordingly as extremes in these can cause the onset of a seizure Ensure that the student's Care Plan clearly details the care and support they need and this is carried out as stated Ensure that contact numbers of parents and one other adult are taken on the school visit Ensure that there are enough staff on the visit who are trained in providing the support a student needs with their epilepsy - In event of a seizure, the key support worker, first aider or any responsible adult on the trip must call 999 immediately 0
+Rat Residual R Rating (Hig /Medium /Lo Those hazards which may result in serious harm or affect several people Persons at risk from the significant hazards identified t risk from the azards identified Controls, including relevant sources of guidance (e.g. Generic Risk Assessments, Guidance from Provider, etc.).
+Specific CM's not included in the generic RA (e.g. briefings, actions by leaders / participants, qualifications / experience of supervisors) Likelihood (1-4) Severity (1-4) Risk Level Ensure that a back up or reserve key worker is in place and can be called upon should the key worker on the visit be taken ill Ensure the visit leader has a copy of the students' specific Care Plan to know how to deal with any incidents or concerns Ensure the Medical Needs Information Sheet is brought on the trip Student becomes unwell on the journey to/from the school visit Student - Ensure any travel sickness medication or preventative measures for the journey are 0 0 Student becomes unwell while away Student parents prior to the visit - these either must be avoided or provisions put in place to - In event of a seizure, the key support worker, first aider or any responsible adult on the trip must call 999 immediately 0